 Accredited member of the American Animal Hospital Association since 1980.

 Dr. Knight and her husband (Dr. Charles Hurty) purchased Grove Veterinary Clinic from Dr. Fineman in June 2007.
 She graduated from the Washington State University’s College of Veterinary Medicine.
-Dr. Knight’s special interests include puppy and kitten wellness, dermatology, preventive medicine, dentistry, and human-animal bond issues.
-In her free time, Dr. Knight enjoys spending time with her family and reading.
+Dr. Knight’s special interests include soft tissue & orthopedic surgery, puppy and kitten wellness, dermatology, preventive medicine, dentistry, and human-animal bond issues.
+In her free time, Dr. Knight enjoys spending time with her family, reading, and working as treasurer for the Newport Swim Team.
 Dr. Knight and Dr. Hurty have two children, Claire and Ben.
-Their family is completed by three cats (Quentin, Rio, and Alley), a bearded dragon named Blueberry Crystal, and three dogs: Camp, an Australian Shepherd, Pogel, a Standard Poodle, and Daisy (aka Taco Belle), a fawn Chihuahua.
-Dr. Knight also functions as the clinic office manager, overseeing staff-related issues and finances.
-Dr. Knight has participated in Grove Veterinary Clinic’s programs at the Lincoln County Animal Shelter, including the spay and neuter program that is sponsored by the Friends of the Lincoln County Animal Shelter (FOLCAS)..
+Their family is completed by three cats (Quentin, Rio, and Alley), and four dogs: Camp, an Australian Shepherd, Pogel, a Standard Poodle, Daisy (aka Taco Belle), a fawn Chihuahua, and Ursa, a blonde Chihuahua.
+Dr. Knight has participated in Grove Veterinary Clinic’s programs at the Lincoln County Animal Shelter, including the spay and neuter program that is sponsored by the Friends of the Lincoln County Animal Shelter (FOLCAS).
 Staying consistent with the clinic’s devotion to community issues and projects, Dr. Knight has helped with the efforts to support homeless animals in the county through various programs.

 Dr. Clunes graduated from the combined veterinary program of the Oregon State University College of Veterinary Medicine and Washington State University College of Veterinary Medicine in 1995.
 She has practiced veterinary medicine in Oregon for 15 years.
 She brings some excellent diagnostic veterinary skills with her to Grove Veterinary Clinic.
 She has two children, Audrey and James.
 Dr. Clunes has a large family of animal companions: She has 4 cats (Rosie, Firepaw, BramblePaw, and Mystery), 2 guinea pigs (Cinnamon and Lightning), 2 horses (Tawny, Blue, and Sierra), and 1 dog (Gunner).
 Dr. Clunes is an avid gardener and also enjoys outdoor activities (skiing, horse riding, motorcycle riding).
 She is quickly becoming a client favorite at Grove Veterinary Clinic.